knitcodemonkey/processes/bullet_journaling_for_adhd.md

-# Bullet Journaling for ADHD at Work
+# Bullet Journaling for ADHD and Work
 Created by Jen Luker

 ## Premise